-The pre-mentoring assessment takes the form of a questionnaire followed by a balance wheel assessment that the learner and mentor do together.
 The pre-mentoring assessment is a valuable opportunity for mentors to work with their learners to identify and agree the main topics or issues where they need help or support.
+The post-mentoring assessment is an opportunity for learners to reflect on how the scheme has supported them.

-An example can be found within the learner pack of this handbook to guide you; although please note these should not be completed within this handbook for data protection reasons.
+An example can be found within in section 4.4, although please note this should not be completed within this handbook for data protection reasons.
 Your HEI will provide further details on how and when these should be returned.